hynkis/camera_lidar_fusion/README.md

 # Camera LiDAR Fusion
-Camera LiDAR fusion for ROS.
+A ROS package for the Camera LiDAR fusion.